cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 The base-ID regex tolerates both `v1` and a hypothetical `v1.2` form, even though versions are currently expected to increment only by whole numbers.

-### 2. Product-alias map for Defender → Security Suite (vs. retire + new)
+### 2. Security Suite consolidation treated as standalone policies (vs. product-alias join)

-**Decision:** Maintain an explicit product-alias map (`Defender` ↔ `SecuritySuite`, the only known entry) and **join** the renamed products, reporting the joined product under its after-file name with `ProductRenamed: true` on each record.
-Policy IDs under the renamed product still follow decision 1.
+**Decision:** Match products by name only, with **no** alias/rename joining.
+The consolidation of `Defender` / `EXO` / `Teams` policies into the new `SecuritySuite` product is reported as standalone `PolicyRemoved` (old policies) plus `New` (Security Suite policies).

-**Alternative considered — treat the rename as retire + new:** report all `Defender` controls as `PolicyRemoved` and all `SecuritySuite` controls as `New`.
+**Alternative considered — an explicit product-alias map** (`Defender` ↔ `SecuritySuite`) that joins the products and marks records `ProductRenamed: true`.
-Rejected for the same reason as exact-ID matching: it manufactures a wall of false churn across a pure rename and hides the actual per-policy transitions.
-An explicit, small alias map is easy to audit and extend if future renames occur.
+This was initially implemented and then removed.
+It is the wrong model here because the consolidation is not a rename: the policies were reworked and their assessments changed (a single old policy may map to several new ones, to a `None`, or to a materially different check — see `mappings/scuba-baseline-policy-migrations.csv`).
+Joining them would imply a 1:1 equivalence that does not hold and would mask the fact that the new controls are genuinely new.
+Reporting the old policies as `PolicyRemoved` and the new ones as `New` states the change honestly; the migration CSV remains available for anyone who wants to trace an old policy to its Security Suite successor(s) out of band.

 ### 3. Narrow `Fail → Fail` annotation scope (vs. broad annotation diffing)